stappersg/vBook/src/install/configuration.md

 The vSMTP service (network, default directories, tls, etc.) can be configured by modifying /etc/vsmtp/vsmtp.toml file.
 Please refer to the documentation for further details.

->vSMTP service must be restarted to apply changes.
+&#9758; vSMTP service must be restarted to apply changes.

 ## Configuring SMTP filtering